Hospital continuous potassium monitoring

 Temperature-corrected potassium estimate, confidence/QC state, rate of change, last comparator sample, reason for any withheld output, and alarm/confirmation trigger.

 Bench expectationValinomycin ISE literature supports Nernstian or near-Nernstian slopes around 55-62 mV/decade, second-scale response in clean solutions, and low drift in controlled setups.
-The first article should prove repeatable step tracking with production-style QC logs.
+The first article should prove repeatable step tracking with production-style QC records.

 Hospital barExisting point-of-care electrolyte analyzers already validate the core potassium ISE principle.
 Hospital CKM must validate continuous flow-cell behavior against blood gas/i-STAT/central lab and must report "confirm now" rather than act as a dosing device.